mikeoon/flip_or_skip/README.md

 |:--------------------------------------------------------:|:-------------------------------------------------------------:|
 |![](data/img/nike_dist_rv.png "Nike Resale Distribution") |  ![](data/img/jordan_dist_rv.png "Jordan Resale Distribution")|

-Because of this, I believe my random forest regressor, which uses mean squared error as a loss function, uses the mean of the respective sneaker’s resale value.
+I believe my random forest regressor, which uses mean squared error as a loss function, inherently predicts the mean of the respective sneaker’s resale value.
 This leads to poor performance in terms of predicting the resale value.

 # Analysis:
 As someone that would be purchasing the sneakers at retail to make a profit reselling them, there is value here.

-For my classifying models, due to their solid precision, if my model were to classify a sneaker as a flip there is a good chance that the sneaker will.
+Due to their solid precision, if my models were to classify a sneaker as a flip there is a good chance that the sneaker will.
 Using a more detailed look, we can go to the respective model’s ROC curves:

 |Nike                                                      |  Jordan                                                       |
 |:--------------------------------------------------------:|:-------------------------------------------------------------:|
 |![](data/img/nike_roc.png "Nike ROC")                     |  ![](data/img/jordan_roc.png "Jordan ROC")                    |

 Calculating the Area Under the Curve (AUC) we get scores of 0.78831 for Nike and 0.75188 for Jordan.
 These are encouraging numbers and boost the confidence of a sneaker buyer to purchase at retail the sneakers my model has classified as flip.

+I also found that Nike Sneakers have a higher ceiling when it comes to the resale value.
+Nike’s have a $250 dollar increase in the standard deviation of the resale value when compared to the standard deviation of Jordan’s.
+Buying one Nike sneaker my model classifies as a flip would give you the same confidence as a pair of Jordan sneakers, however the profit made from the Nike sneaker could be a lot more.

 # Next Steps: